Layr-Labs/eigenlayer-contracts/docs/core/StrategyManager.md

     returns (uint256 shares)
 ```

 Allows a Staker to deposit some `amount` of `token` into the specified `strategy` in exchange for shares of that strategy.
-The underlying `strategy` must be one of the whitelisted `StrategyBaseTVLLimits` instances, and the `token` being deposited must correspond to that `strategy's` underlying token (cbETH, rETH, or stETH).
+The underlying `strategy` must be one of the whitelisted `StrategyBaseTVLLimits` instances, and the `token` parameter corresponds to the actual token being transferred as part of the deposit.

 The number of shares received is calculated by the `strategy` using an internal exchange rate that depends on the previous number of tokens deposited.